Platonism in the Philosophy of Mathematics

 The second premise does not require much explanation:

-Consider sentences which are accepted as mathematical theorems and which contain one or more mathematical singular terms.
+Consider sentences that are accepted as mathematical theorems and that contain one or more mathematical singular terms.
 By Truth, most of these sentences are true.
-Let S be one such sentence.
-By Classical Semantics, the truth of S requires that its singular terms succeed in referring to mathematical objects.
+Let \(S\) be one such sentence.
+By Classical Semantics, the truth of \(S\) requires that its singular terms succeed in referring to mathematical objects.
 Hence there must be mathematical objects, as asserted by Existence.

 Classical Semantics claims that the language of mathematics functions semantically much like language in general functions (or at least has traditionally been assumed to function): the semantic functions of singular terms and quantifiers are to refer to objects and to range over objects, respectively.
 This is a broadly empirical claim about the workings of a semi-formal language used by the community of professional mathematicians.
 (In the widely adopted terminology of Burgess & Rosen 1997, pp. 6–7, Classical Semantics is a hermeneutic claim; that is, it is a descriptive claim about how a certain language is actually used, not a normative claim about how this language ought to be used.)
 Note also that Classical Semantics is compatible with most traditional views on semantics; in particular, it is compatible with all the standard views on the meanings of sentences, namely that they are truth-values, propositions, or sets of possible worlds.